brainlife/docs/docs/tutorial/t1w-preprocessing.md

 ### Freesurfer Brain Parcellation - Statistics.

 1. On the 'Process' tab, click 'Submit App' to submit a new application.
-    * In the search bar, type 'Compute Anatomical Stats'.
+    * In the search bar, type 'Compute Anatomical Statistics'.
-    * Click the "Compute Anatomical Stats" app card.
+    * Click the "Compute Anatomical Statistics" app card.
 ![Search Compute anatomical ](../img/anat_t1_tutorial_search_compute_anatomical.png)

 1. On the 'Submit App' page, select the following: